opentok/opentok-ios-sdk-samples/9.Ringtones/README.md

 Application Notes
 -----------------

-* There is no timeout or repeat for the audio player.
-Once the asset is played to completion, all calls from OTAudioBus will be passed to the audio driver, and playback/capture will proceed as normal.
+* There is no timeout for the audio player.
+If the asset plays to completion or there is an error, all calls from OTAudioBus will be passed to the audio driver, and playback/capture for OpenTok will proceed as normal.

 * An additional tap gesture recognizer has been added to this sample to show and test that this sequence will work through multiple calls.
 The